 The candidate has to:

-• Be able to understand the main information and extract specific datas from a text.
-He must indentify the person who is talking, and determine his/her attitude/feelings/intentions
+• Be able to understand the main information and extract specific data from a text.
+They must identify the person who is talking, and determine his/her attitude/feelings/intentions

-• Fill a text with sentences and/or words and answer to a multiple choice questionnaire
+• Complete a text with complex sentences and/or words and answer a multiple choice questionnaire

-• Listen to a record and then restitute it by writing an article (220-250 words).
-The candidate has to highlight the main ideas of the record
+• Listen to a recording and then summarise it by writing an article (220-250 words).
+The candidate has to highlight the main ideas of the recording.

-The candidate will create a monolog based on a small text, discuss and debate about the opinion that he has expressed before, and have a conversation based on graphic materials with the jury.
+The candidate will create a monologue based on a short text, discuss and debate about the opinion that they have expressed before, and have a conversation based on graphic materials with the jury.